meta-llama/llama-stack/docs/source/distributions/index.md

 **Conda**:

-Lastly, if you have a custom or an advanced setup or you are developing on Llama Stack you can also build a custom Llama Stack server.
+If you have a custom or an advanced setup or you are developing on Llama Stack you can also build a custom Llama Stack server.
 Using `llama stack build` and `llama stack run` you can build/run a custom Llama Stack server containing the exact combination of providers you wish.
 We have also provided various templates to make getting started easier.
 See [Building a Custom Distribution](building_distro) for more details.

+**Kubernetes**:

+If you have built a container image and want to deploy it in a Kubernetes cluster instead of starting the Llama Stack server locally.
+See [Kubernetes Deployment Guide](kubernetes_deployment) for more details.

 ```{toctree}